Sally Dworsky

 Sally Dworsky is an American singer-songwriter and playback singer in animated films.
 In addition to her solo work and co-fronting the alt-rock band Uma, Dworsky served as the singing voice for lead characters in iconic animated films including The Lion King and The Prince of Egypt, both of which won the Academy Award for Best Original Song – as well as Shrek.
 She has also recorded or performed with R.E.M., Peter Gabriel, Bonnie Raitt, Neil Diamond and many others.

 Early life

-Dworsky was born Sally Gail Dworsky to Robert and Shirley Dworsky, and grew up in St. Paul, Minnesota.
+Dworsky was born Sally Gail Dworsky to Robert and Shirley (née Shure) Dworsky, and grew up in St. Paul, Minnesota.
 She has one sister, Rabbi Susan Dworsky, and two brothers, pianist Richard Dworsky and former lawyer turned drummer and author Alan Dworsky.